cmik2/cuisine-expert-class/README.md

 To run:

 First, load spaCy's English module shown below.
-This may not be required but, in some environment (i.e., gitlab), you need to this step:
+This may not be required but, in some environment (i.e., gitlab), you need this step:

 ```python
 python -m spacy download en